JD2112/methylr/README.md

 ```
 https://localhost:3838
 ```
 *NOTE*: The follwing command can be run directly from Windows *PowerShell* or *CMD*, Ubuntu *terminal*, MacOS *terminal* or the docker image can run using the **Docker Desktop** as well.
 If you run using *terminal*, open the web-browser and type *localhost:3838* on the address bar.
 It will take few moments to load the entire app.
 Using the *Docker Desktop*, open the web-browser and type *localhost:3838* and wait till it loads the app.
 Please refresh the web-browser, if not loading (wait few minutes before refreshing the web-browser).
-If you want to use the **Docker Desktop** to run the app, please follow the instrctions on the [manual]()
+If you want to use the **Docker Desktop** to run the app, please follow the instructions on the [manual](https://methylr.netlify.app/dockercontainer.html)

 ## Step-by-step guide